jpseif/SnipIt/README.md

 USING THE SCRIPT
 1) Run the EXE.
 2) Hit "Ctrl+Shift+S" to call the setup.
--- To create an entry: Enter a SNIPPET (short, e.g. 3-5 characters) and REPLACEMENT string and click on "Add".
+- To create an entry: Enter a SNIPPET (short, e.g. 3-5 characters) and REPLACEMENT string and click on "Add".
--- To delete an entry: Mark it in the list and click "Delete".
+- To delete an entry: Mark it in the list and click "Delete".
--- NOTE: after you are done click "Continue".
+- NOTE: after you are done click "Continue".
---
+3) To stop the script either click "Stop" in the setup or hit "Ctrl+Shift+Q".
-5) "Ctrl+Shift+Q", will stop the script.
+4) "Ctrl+Shift+P", toggles the sound ON/OFF.

-6) "Ctrl+Shift+P", toggles the sound ON/OFF.
+Hint: The easiest way to add more snippets is to directly edit the Input.ini file.

-Note: The easiest way to
+Note: While the script is running a hidden "List.txt" is used.
+It contains a list of all the snippets.

-Last review: 15.08.2017
+Last review: 16.03.2023
 J.Seif